tranquilit/WAPT-Documentation/source/wapt-usage/command-line-interface/command-line-interface-special-usage.rst

 wapt-get enable-check-certificate
 +++++++++++++++++++++++++++++++++

-The :code:`wapt-get enable-check-certificate` command downloads the SSL certificate from the WAPT Server and enables secured communication with the server.
+The :command:`wapt-get enable-check-certificate` command downloads the SSL certificate from the WAPT Server and enables secured communication with the server.

-The command :code:`wapt-get enable-check-certificate` returns:
+The command :command:`wapt-get enable-check-certificate` returns:

 .. code-block:: bash